Rothfive/Tortoise_cloud/Installation.md

 * run EITHER the "Run (Inlined)" or "Run (Non-inlined)"
 * add in your voices through Google Drive (if mounted) or upload them on the sidebar on the left

+#### Caveats

+Colab has some inconsistent problems, from restricting constant use, to randomly crashing sometimes and disconnect from the runtime, to having to gamble which GPU you do get, to constantly needing to re-initialize the entire software, to being gimped by your Drive space (if seeking persistent storage).

+But it's free.

 ### Paperspace
 [Notebook](https://git.ecker.tech/mrq/ai-voice-cloning/raw/branch/master/notebook_paperspace.ipynb): https://git.ecker.tech/mrq/ai-voice-cloning/raw/branch/master/notebook_paperspace.ipynb